hillaryychan/COMP3231/notes/15_Virtual-Memory-ctd.md

 CPU utilisation tends to increase with the degree of multiprogramming (the number of processes in the system). _Higher degrees of multiprogramming means less memory available per process_.

 Some process' working sets may no longer fit in RAM.
 This implies and increasing page fault rate.
 Eventually many processes have insufficient memory and can't find a runnable process.
-This results in decreased CPU utlisation, and the system being I/O limited.
+This results in decreased CPU utilisation, and the system being I/O limited.
 This is known as **thrashing**

 ![thrashing](../imgs/15-31_thrashing.png)